ronaldbosma/azure-integration-services-quickstart/README.md

 Ones `azd` is installed on your machine, you can deploy this template using the following steps:

 1. Run the `azd init` command in an empty directory with the `--template` parameter to clone this template into the current directory.
+   When asked, specify the name of the environment.
+For example `aisquick`.
+The maximum length is 32 characters.

     ```
     azd init --template ronaldbosma/azure-integration-services-quickstart